gonzalo-chumillas/gonzalo-chumillas.github.io/_posts/2020-01-06-extendind-mui-components.md

 ---
-title: Extending MUI components [EN]
+title: Extending Material-UI components [EN]
 ---

 This will be the first of a series of brief articles related to the web development.
 And in this particular case we'll talk about "extending" [Material-UI](https://material-ui.com/) components.
 Note that I wrote "extending" (double quoted) on purpose, since we'll actually use the "composition" approach, which consists of an alternative way to change or "extend" the default behavior of a component or class.